iggual/AetherWorld/docs/THE_QUINTESSENCE_COLLECTIVE_50.md

 ---

-Thank you all for your replies!
+- ___Igor: Thank you all for your replies!___

-To Tesla: Dear Nikola, but of course I didn't look for fame, but for understanding!
-And I am really glad that you are not offended by my essay story.
+___To Tesla: Dear Nikola, but of course I didn't look for fame, but for understanding!
+And I am really glad that you are not offended by my essay story.___

-To Archimedes: My friend, I have an evidence.
+___To Archimedes: My friend, I have an evidence.
 I proved device efficiency in my home improvised lab, and I am not the only one, there were some experimenters around the world who confirmed its efficiency and its unique properties.
-But to get an evidence for the large scale applications like was Tesla's TMT, we need to build it first, but for that we need some kind of permission, because as you know Tesla's advanced Æther tech is still not allowed..
+But to get an evidence for the large scale applications like was Tesla's TMT, we need to build it first, but for that we need some kind of permission, because as you know Tesla's advanced Æther tech is still not allowed..___

 ---